silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 ## Template file location

-SilverStripe templates are plain text files that have an `.ss` extension and are located within the `templates` directory of a module, theme, or your `app/` folder.
+Silverstripe CMS templates are plain text files that have an `.ss` extension and are located within the `templates` directory of a module, theme, or your `app/` folder.

 By default, templates will have the same name as the class they are used to render.
 So, your `Page` class will